mlewand/workflow-ignitor/README.md

 ### Changing Current Project

-As of now current project is determined solely based on `config.json`.
+As of now current project is determined based on `config.json`.
 Open `config.json` and set `currentProject.tmp` to the key of your project in `projects` object.
 E.g.

+This might be overridden by `--project` CLI option.

 ```json
 {